fibo/fibo.github.io/_posts/2022-05-14-type-guard.md

 tags:
   - TypeScript
 description: >
-     It happens often I need to implement a TypeScript type guard that consumes an object like type, but did not found clear examples in official documentation or articles.
+     It happens often I need to implement a TypeScript type-guard that consumes an object-like type, but did not found clear examples in official documentation or articles.
 This is the solution I found.
 ---

 Suppose you have a `MyType` type with fields `foo`, `bar`, `quz`.